 Border busy smelly area but not too many queuing and our passage through was straightforward.
 We changed from one big minibus to two smaller ones with our big bags being carried through on a cart.

-Iced coffee on the other side, then stop for lunch…. bit of s surprise as we were set for a half hour journey but crossing the border had not been as slow as expected so we were making good time.
-Delicious pad Thai then back on the road for around 4 hours to Bangkok.
+Iced coffee on the other side, then stop for lunch…. bit of a surprise as we were set for a half hour journey but crossing the border had not been as slow as expected so we were making good time.
+Delicious Pad Thai then back on the road for around 4 hours to Bangkok.
 Oh and try not to drop your precious loo roll in the watery gutter than runs along the floor!

 The Thai roads are a massive improvement to those in Cambodia.
 We are now sailing down a duel carriageway and driving on the familiar left-hand side of the road.

 Dozed for an hour or so… now speeding along through open countryside, grassy rough ground with plenty of pampas grass and intermittent woods, then open land with trees dotted about.
 It is bright and sunny with just some high wispy cloud.
 You get a little more detail when I’m on the bus and have time to write!

 Quick loo break at a service station because Rose is bursting.
 She buys a big ice cream tub to share with us.
 Then back on the road….this side of the border is definitely more civilised.
 No roadside vendors.
 Just occasionally at junctions where we wait for lights to change, someone may approach the vehicle selling something.
 There is clearly more money probably through greater tourism.
 This is our minibus, new and comfortable with good aircon.

 We finally arrive in the vibrant busy city of Bangkok.
 I really didn’t expect to be back here.
 It was five years ago I spent three nights here with my friend, Dot, on my way to NZ.